A Knowledge Graph-based Retrieval-Augmented Generation Framework for Algorithm Selection in the Facility Layout Problem: Architecture and methodology

 Finally, it incorporates a continuous learning loop to ensure the method remains current and avoids the static knowledge base problem.
 When users provide new solved problem instances, a backend process ensures stable and autonomous knowledge integration.
 This includes data standardization, such as combining multiple objectives into a single, canonical string to maintain uniformity in the KG.
 The method then utilizes Cypher's MERGE command to intelligently update the graph, either linking to existing entities or creating new ones without duplication.
 This feature enables dynamic and continuous learning, enriching the knowledge base and allowing the method to make more accurate and relevant recommendations in the future.

-\section{Comparative evaluation}
+\subsection{Comparative evaluation}

 This section presents the experimental design and results of a comparative study conducted to evaluate the performance of our proposed KG-RAG method.
-The primary objective is empirically confirming that grounding an LLM in a well-structured, domain-specific Knowledge Graph leads to significantly accurate and interpretable recommendations than a baseline LLM approach using raw, structured data.
+The primary objective is empirically confirming that grounding an LLM in a well-structured, domain-specific KG leads to significantly accurate and interpretable recommendations than a baseline LLM approach using raw, structured data.

-\subsection{Evaluation methodology}
+\subsubsection{Evaluation methodology}

 The evaluation is designed as a direct comparative analysis between our proposed model and a strong baseline model, with five distinct test cases designed to cover a range of real-world FLP scenarios, from simple, single-objective problems to more complex multi-objective and ill-defined queries.
-Finally, Section 4 concludes by summarizing the paper's primary contributions and key findings, discussing the method's current limitations, and outlining promising directions for future research.

-\begin{itemize} \item \textbf{Baseline model:} The baseline model consists of the same Google Gemini 1.5 Flash LLM as the proposed model, but instead of a KG, it is provided with the entire CSV dataset file as its knowledge source.
-This represents a powerful, traditional RAG method that relies on the LLM's ability to find and reason with information from a flat, tabular text file. \item \textbf{Ground truth establishment:} A ground truth recommendation was established for each test case to create a fair benchmark for accuracy.
-This was not a subjective choice but the result of a systematic, manual analysis of the source dataset, following a process that mirrors the logic of ground truth finding.
+\begin{itemize} \item \textbf{Baseline model:} The baseline Google Gemini 1.5 Flash LLM as the proposed model, but instead of a KG, it is provided with the entire CSV dataset file as its knowledge source.
+This represents a powerful, traditional RAG method that relies on the LLM's ability to find and reason with information from a flat, tabular text file. \item \textbf{Ground truth establishment:} For each test case, a ground truth recommendation was established to provide a fair benchmark for accuracy.
+This was not a subjective choice but the outcome of a systematic manual analysis of the source dataset.
+Figure~\ref{fig: ground_truth} illustrates the process, which mirrors the logic of ground truth determination.